willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 2. _documented steps_ ← already required by many journals

-3. _tools & libraries_ ← be prepared for those !
+3. _tools & libraries_ ← be prepared for those!

-4. _raw data_ ← be prepared for those !
+4. _raw data_ ← be prepared for those!

-5. _time line_ ← be prepared for those !
+5. _time line_ ← be prepared for those!

 ---